-Powered by .id - the population experts for City of Melville
+Powered by .id (informed decisions) for City of Melville

 The City of Melville is located in Perth’s south west, between central Perth and Fremantle.
 The City is predominantly residential, with large institutional uses (including Murdoch University), as well as some employment areas.
 The City includes 18 kilometres of Swan River foreshore.
 Early settlement in the City dates from the 1890s, and was focussed in areas closest to Fremantle and the river.
 The relative isolation of the City from Perth and Fremantle meant that the area did not expand rapidly until the post war period.
 In the 1950s, the suburban spread of both Perth and Fremantle met in the City of Melville.
 Development of the southern areas if the City continued until the 1980s.
 Since the 1980s, growth has slowed substantially following the exhaustion of green field opportunities.
 The primary housing market role that the City of Melville has played in the post war period has been to provide home owning opportunities for prospective families from the inner and middle southern suburbs of Perth as well as the Fremantle area.
 There is continued demand for residential development within the City, owing to the high level of amenity enjoyed by many areas of the City, such as those closest to the river and around Murdoch University.
 The City’s amenity has been further enhanced following the opening of the Mandurah Railway line in 2007 along the Kwinana Freeway.
 The City has stations located in Murdoch, Bull Creek and at the border of Applecross and Como (Canning Bridge).